yuerxin1997/yuerxin1997.github.io/_pages/services.md

 - Annual Meeting of the Association for Computational Linguistics (ACL): 2020 (External Reviewer)
 - The AAAI Conference on Artificial Intelligence (AAAI): 2020~2021 (External Reviewer)
 - ACM International Conference on Information and Knowledge Management (CIKM): 2020 (External Reviewer)
-- IEEE International Conference on Data Mining (ICDM): 2019 (External Reviewer)s
+- IEEE International Conference on Data Mining (ICDM): 2019 (External Reviewer)